koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 After cold memory collection, memory usage includes hot page.

 Page refault: Page refault is a direct metirc.
 Page fault on evited pages will occur when the page is not in memory.
-For example, cold pages will be few and page refault will appear frequently when the overhead rises and page cache is fully used.
+For example, cold pages will be few and page refault will appear frequently when the overhead rises.

 Page hit ratio: Page recycling frequency is a supplementary metric for page refault.
 When page refault always appears, page hit ratio declines.